ettoreciarcia/personal-website-hugo/content/publication/25-homepage/index.md

 What if I told you there's a tool built exactly to solve this problem?

-It's called Homepage: a minimal, open-source, fully customizable dashboard.
+It's called [Homepage](https://github.com/gethomepage/homepage): a minimal, open-source, fully customizable dashboard.

-But it's not just a list of links—Homepage can monitor container statuses, display real-time stats, categorize your apps, and integrate dynamic data.
+But it's not just a list of links.
+Homepage can monitor container statuses, display real-time stats, categorize your apps, and integrate dynamic data.

 The best part?
 It's all configured via a simple YAML file.